Huw T. Edwards

-Huw Thomas Edwards (19 November 1892 – 8 November 1970) was a Welsh trade union leader and politician.
+Huw Thomas Edwards MBE (19 November 1892 – 8 November 1970) was a Welsh trade union leader and politician.

 Early life

 Edwards was born in Rowen near the top of Tal-y-fan Mountain, North Wales.
 He was the youngest of seven children, all of whom could speak only Welsh.
 Edwards' father was a quarryman who grew up with no education, being taught how to read and write by Edward's mother.
 She died when Edwards was eight, after a period of poor health.
 After her death, the family moved and Edwards' father remarried within a year.
 From the age of ten, Edwards went to the quarry at Penmaenmawr with his father, at least during his holidays from school.
 He soon began to start working on a farm in Talybont near Bangor, where one of his brothers also worked.

 Even before he was eighteen, Edwards left for Tonypandy in the South Wales coalfields.
 He travelled by rail, via Chester, and became aware of the urban, English, middle-class world outside of North Wales.
 When he arrived in Trealaw, he found lodgings and a job as a dustman on the night shift at Clydach Vale No. 2 Pit in the Rhondda mines.
 Working at the mines, Edwards became familiar with various English-speaking migrants, and quickly picked up the language.
 Before Edwards arrived in the area, his cousin had been one of ten people killed in an explosion at Clydach Vale.
 Another cousin, with whom Edwards had become close friends, was killed in the Senghenydd colliery disaster: Edwards was a member of one of the rescue parties that recovered bodies, following the explosion.

 Edwards joined the South Wales Miners' Federation (known as the Fed), but did not always involve himself with strike action.